swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 You can see the source in context [here](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L192).

-In our implementation we will not hold onto a *selectable menu instance*, instead we will create a *menu selection process* on the fly as needed.
+In our implementation we will not hold onto a selectable menu instance, instead we will create a menu selection process on the fly as needed.

 Not only will we construct the menu selection subprocess on *demand*, we can *pause* the autocompleter until the subprocess